JatinChaudhary0319/Personal-Website/README.md

 	</center>

 ## About Project:
-A robust portfolio website compatible for all devices including small screen, medium screen and large screen devices.
+A robust and responsive portfolio website compatible for all devices including small screen, medium screen and large screen devices.

 ## Snapshot